preciofishbone/OmniaDocsG2/user-options/my-subscriptions/index.rst

-My Subscriptions
+My subscriptions
 ==================

 You can subscribe to a community, articles and discussions in a community, to tags and to channels.

-For information about subscriptions regarding communities, see: :doc:`Subscriptions in Communities </using-communities/subscriptions/index>`
+For information about subscriptions regarding communities, see: :doc:`Subscriptions in communities </using-communities/subscriptions/index>`

 For information about how to subscribe and unsubscribe to channels, see below.